carlos-tamarind/tamarind-app/docs/interface/user_onboarding.md

 [`src/lib/auth-context.tsx`](../../src/lib/auth-context.tsx) provides `AuthProvider` and `useAuth()` hook for session state across the app.

 On auth state change, [`AuthSync`](../../src/routes/__root.tsx) in the root route invalidates router and React Query caches to ensure fresh data.

+The root HTML shell also injects the theme init script and wraps the tree in `ThemeProvider`.
+404 and error boundaries use the `Button` primitive.

+Signing out from the nav or the command palette calls `clearComposerDrafts()` before `supabase.auth.signOut()`.

 ## Related Docs